 Tel Aviv, to me, may as well have been in California.
-It’s a city of tremendous geographic heritage, with proximity to some of the world’s furthest documented reaches, but in all the best ways, it felt like California to me.
+It’s a city of tremendous geographic heritage, with proximity to some of the world’s furthest documented reaches, but in all the best ways, it felt like California.

 With palms and heat and long, lively beaches, it looked like California.
 People seemed happy and relaxed, like in California, and the food seemed healthy, also like in California.
-The tech sector is massive, and globally directive, in Tel Aviv, and the landmarks are less singularly iconic and more general, comprehensive draws—like the lifestyle, and the nightlife, and the energy.
+The tech sector is massive, and globally directive, and the landmarks are less singularly iconic and more general, comprehensive draws, like the lifestyle, and the nightlife, and the energy.

 But it wasn’t California.
 I went east ten hours from JFK this June instead of west a cross-country six, and Tel Aviv proved to be all I hoped it would be.
-The city was beautifully walkable on the ground, and merely beautiful from any sort of height, with ribbons of white-washed Bauhaus-style buildings (commemorated as a UNESCO World Heritage Site) stretching all the way to the water or the horizon depending on your perspective.
+The city was beautifully walkable on the ground, and merely beautiful from any sort of height, with ribbons of white-washed Bauhaus-style buildings (commemorated by UNESCO) stretching all the way to the water or the horizon depending on your perspective.
 Illuminated at night, it was even elegant.

 The narrative played on and again throughout the summer (and consistently for years, depending on how you hear it) paints Tel Aviv as a city in the throes of a violent crisis.
 In the larger scheme, political context cannot be overlooked, but the reality is that the four days I spent in Tel Aviv with my pal Brooks were borderline therapeutic.
 We bought overpriced Coronas (the beer scene is still blossoming; see below) and went to the beach.
 We ate shakshouka, and went to the beach.
 We kept late hours linking low-key rooftop patios to venues with pizza ovens by foot, and wove in and out of the company of film festival organizers and beer savants.
 It was a genuinely great and carefree time.